 It's hard to make diving travel plans with the Covid-19 pandemic.
 In the world before the coronavirus, I used to go diving in the Philippines or Indonesia...
-In the post-coronavirus world, I dive in Brittany in green and cold waters.
+In the post-coronavirus world, I dive in Brittany, France, in green and cold waters.

 Diving in the time of the coronavirus

-This year 2020 is a very strange year, whose weeks go by at the gloomy rhythm of the "covidees" countdown.
-Closed borders, limited air traffic...
-Like many traveling divers, I had to put my desires for abroad on the back burner.
-And I went back diving into the local waters.
-For me, local means Brittany...
+Really strange, this year 2020, which weeks are going by at the gloomy rhythm of the "covidees" countdown.
+Closed borders, limited air links...
+Like many travelling divers, I had to put my desires for overseas destinations on the back burner.
+And then I turned to the local waters.
+For me, local means Brittany (North-West of France)...

 Personal development enthusiasts call it "getting out of your comfort zone".
-I, the ever freezing girl who only dives in warm seas during the holidays, reimmerged myself in the cold waters of the Channel at the beginning of June 2020, in the first days of the deconfinement... 🥶
+I, the ever freezing girl who only dives in warm seas during the holidays, jumped back into the cold waters of the Channel at the beginning of June 2020, with the lifting of lockdown restrictions... 🥶

 An internship that I had stalled before the health crisis, in order to be able to do underwater photography in the future with my journalist's cap in a safe and legal environment.
 And, incidentally, to learn how to use a dry suit.

 Mission accomplished: I am now officially allowed to work under pressure, and I marvel that I was able to dive in 16°C water without freezing to death and keeping my buttocks dry.
 Or almost.
 A trivial detail of an ill-fitting collar that lets water into the suit... 😂

 I would describe the experience as rewarding, even if it wasn't exactly fun, at least far away from the relaxation I usually look for when diving...